BCG Growth Share Matrix – SKCI Business Strategy Tool

 - Divest the product (possibly to a competitor who wants to grow market share)

-- Close it down (and hopefully reposition the people supporting this product into another part of the business)
+- Close it down as will not comply with emerging ESG (Environmental & Social Governance) policies, and redevelopment to make it environmentally friendly will be too expensive (and hopefully reposition the people supporting this product into another part of the business)

 Before making a decision on Alpha, it is important to do a proper analysis of its profitability, as sometimes Dogs can still be very cash generative – even with a low market share (this is particularly the case in markets where the major players regard it as a Cash Cow).
 It may be that this cash flow is supporting general overheads for the business which would have to be reduce (or funded from elsewhere) if Alpha did not exist.